Jumio/mobile-sdk-ios/docs/integration_guide.md

 [`Jumio.Scan.Update`][jumioScanUpdate]s are sent via `jumio(scanPart: Jumio.Scan.Part, updates update: Jumio.Scan.Update, data: Any?)` and cover scan information that is relevant and might need to be displayed during the scanning process.

-* [`Jumio.Scan.Update`][jumioScanUpdate] values: `fallback(FallbackReason)`, `nfcExtractionStarted`, `nfcExtractionProgress`, `nfcExtractionFinished`, `extractionState(ExtractionState)`, `flash(FlashState)`, `nextPosition`, `cameraAvailable`
+- [`Jumio.Scan.Update`][jumioScanUpdate] values: `fallback(FallbackReason)`, `nfcExtractionStarted`, `nfcExtractionProgress`, `nfcExtractionFinished`, `extractionState(ExtractionState)`, `flash(FlashState)`, `nextPosition`, `cameraAvailable`

-    * In case of a `fallback`, the `scanMode` changed and you should adapt the user interface to reflect the new scan mode.
+  - In case of a `fallback`, the `scanMode` changed and you should adapt the user interface to reflect the new scan mode.
 For example, if you fallback to a manual scan method, you might want to show a shutter button.
-    * `nfcExtractionStarted`, `nfcExtractionProgress`, and `nfcExtractionFinished` make it possible to track the progress of a NFC scan. `nfcExtractionProgress` additionally delivers an integer in the data parameter in the range of 0-100 to signal the progress in the current data group.
+  - `nfcExtractionStarted`, `nfcExtractionProgress`, and `nfcExtractionFinished` make it possible to track the progress of a NFC scan. `nfcExtractionProgress` additionally delivers an integer in the data parameter in the range of 0-100 to signal the progress in the current data group.
-    * `extractionState`s signal a desired user behaviour.
+  - `extractionState`s signal a desired user behaviour.
-    * `flash` signals the enabling or disabling of the camera flash.
+  - `flash` signals the enabling or disabling of the camera flash.
-    * `nextPosition` signals that the user needs to take a second image, e.g., needs to move the face in a liveness scan.
+  - `nextPosition` signals that the user needs to take a second image, e.g., needs to move the face in a liveness scan.
-    * `cameraAvailable` signals that the camera loaded successfully.
+  - `cameraAvailable` signals that the camera loaded successfully.
 Note that `cameraAvailable` is also called when the camera facing was successfully changed.

 * [`Jumio.Scan.Update.FallbackReason`][jumioFallbackReason] values: `userAction`, `lowPerformance`

-    * `userAction` is sent after `scanPart.fallback()` was called.
+  - `userAction` is sent after `scanPart.fallback()` was called.
-    * `lowPerformance` is sent, when the device is not capable of running the current `scanMode`.
+  - `lowPerformance` is sent, when the device is not capable of running the current `scanMode`.

 * [`Jumio.Scan.Update.ExtractionState`][jumioExtractionState]:

-    * We send the following extraction states for the scan mode `docFinder`: `centerId`, `tooClose`, `moveCloser`, `holdStraight`, `tilt`, `imageAnalysis`
+  - We send the following extraction states for the scan mode `docFinder`: `centerId`, `tooClose`, `moveCloser`, `holdStraight`, `tilt`, `imageAnalysis`
-        * In `id` scans, a Double representing the time for which the user needs to hold still is sent in the data parameter of `jumio(scanPart: Jumio.Scan.Part, updates: Jumio.Scan.Update, data: Any?)`, when the extraction state `holdStill` is returned.
-        * We suggest to disable orientation changes during the states `FLASH` and `IMAGE_ANALYSIS`.
+  - We suggest to disable orientation changes during the states `FLASH` and `IMAGE_ANALYSIS`.
 Please note - fallback and camera switch will also not be available during these stages.

   * We send the following extraction states for the scan modes `liveness` and `livenessPremium`: `centerFace`, `faceTooClose`, `moveFaceCloser`, `moveFaceIntoFrame`, `levelEyesAndDevice`, `holdStill`, `tiltFaceUp`, `tiltFaceDown`, `tiltFaceLeft`, `tiltFaceRight`

 * [`Jumio.Scan.Update.FlashState`][jumioFlashState] values: `on`, `off`

 * [`Jumio.Scan.Update.TiltState`][jumioTiltState] is sent in the data parameter of `jumio(scanPart: Jumio.Scan.Part, updates: Jumio.Scan.Update, data: Any?)` for the update `extractionState(.tilt)` and returns the current tilt angle as well as the target tilt angle.
-    * When a tilt update is sent, advise the user to tilt the identity document by e.g. showing an animation or an overlay.
+  - When a tilt update is sent, advise the user to tilt the identity document by e.g. showing an animation or an overlay.

 ### Result and Error Handling

 The method `jumio(controller: Jumio.Controller, finished result: Jumio.Result)` has to be implemented to handle data after a successful scan, which will return [`Jumio.Result`][jumioResult].

 ```